coreymcculley/machine-learning-challenge/README.md

 ## Model 3
 Adding more of the star properties while removing the initial model variables.
 Accuracy decreased slightly but was still around 50%.

+## Model 4
+Adjusted the inputs.
+This model produced similar accuracy, but the precision and recall were much better.
+While still not acceptable (below 0.9), they are getting better.